Rewind X

 NFT Tier Fee Benefits

-• 7.
-Fragment NFT: The Proof Layer
+7. Rewind Proof NFT: The Proof Layer

-Fragment NFTs serve as the protocol's tamper-evident proof index system.
+Rewind Proof NFTs serve as the protocol's tamper-evident proof index system.

 Purpose